codefresh-io/docs.codefresh.io/_docs/installation/codefresh-runner.md

 ## Install Codefresh Runner with Helm

-To install the Codefresh Runner, follow the [chart installation instructions](https://artifacthub.io/packages/helm/codefresh-runner/cf-runtime#install-chart) in ArtifactHub.
+To install the latest version of Codefresh Runner, follow the [chart installation instructions](https://artifacthub.io/packages/helm/codefresh-runner/cf-runtime#install-chart) on ArtifactHub.

-**Existing installations**
-For existing Runner installations, either older Helm installations or CLI-based installations:
-Delete the existing `values` file and reinstall the Codefresh Runner with the new `values` file.
+### Migrating existing installations
+Based on the chart version of the Runner, from 3.x or higher, you need to migrate existing CLI- and Helm-based installations to the latest chart version.

+To customize the Helm chart, see [Chart Configuration](https://artifacthub.io/packages/helm/codefresh-runner/cf-runtime#chart-configuration){:target+"\_blank"} on ArtifactHub.

+The necessary instructions per chart version are described in the [Upgrade Chart section](https://artifacthub.io/packages/helm/codefresh-runner/cf-runtime#upgrade-chart){:target+"\_blank"}, also on ArtifactHub.

+If you need help, please reach out to Codefresh support.

 ## Runner components and resources
 <!--- to be removed from this page once Mikhail has added to Artifact Hub -->